Reynolds Square (Savannah, Georgia)

 Reynolds Square is one of the 22 squares of Savannah, Georgia, United States.
 It is located in the northernmost row of the city's five rows of squares, on Abercorn Street and East St. Julian Street.
 It is east of Johnson Square, west of Warren Square and north of Oglethorpe Square.
 The oldest building on the square is The Olde Pink House (originally Habersham House), which dates to 1771.

 Originally called Lower New Square (due to its being the first one laid out, in 1734, after the original four), it was later renamed for Captain John Reynolds, governor of Georgia in the mid-1750s.
 Reynolds was, in fact, an unpopular governor, and it is said that the celebration held upon his arrival in the colony was rivaled only by that held upon his departure.

 The square contains a bronze statue, by Marshall Daugherty, honoring John Wesley, founder of Methodism.
-Wesley spent most of his life in England but undertook a mission to Savannah (1735–1738), during which time he founded the first Sunday school in America.
+Wesley spent most of his life in England but undertook a mission to Savannah between 1735 and 1738, during which time he founded the first Sunday school in America.
 The statue was installed in 1969 on the spot where Wesley's home is believed to have stood.
 The statue is intended to show Wesley preaching out-of-doors as he did when leading services for Native Americans, a practice which angered church elders who believed that the Gospel should only be preached inside the church building.
-Scultpor Marshall said: "The moment is as he looks up from his Bible toward his congregation, about to speak and stretching out his right hand in love, invitation, and exhortation.
+Sculptor Marshall said: "The moment is as he looks up from his Bible toward his congregation, about to speak and stretching out his right hand in love, invitation, and exhortation.
 In contrast, the hand holding the Bible is intense and powerful – the point of contact with the Almighty."

 Reynolds Square was the site of the Filature, which housed silkworms as part of an early—and unsuccessful—attempt to establish a silk industry in the Georgia colony.